gataca-io/gataca.io/content/posts/ssi-essentials-which-selective-disclosure-protocol-will-succeed.md

 ![](../images/zkp_blog_img3.png)

-Note that this approach is compatible with multi-claim credentials, as a Credential Group could be composed of both monoclaim and multi-claim credentials, with the only caveat being that the claims contained in multi-claim credentials could not be selectively disclosed.
+Note that this approach is compatible with multi-claim credentials, since a Credential Group could be composed of both monoclaim and multi-claim credentials, with the only caveat being that the claims contained in multi-claim credentials could not be selectively disclosed.
 This feature is useful for 2 reasons:

 * to implement selective disclosure while keeping compatibility with existing schemas and frameworks that do not yet support selective disclosure (e.g. EBSI)
 * to enable an Issuer to link claims - that is to avoid sharing them independently- (e.g. a driver’s license number and its expiration date), while enabling selective disclosure on other claims